 Check for Apple Pay

-Safari analyzes each webpage you visit to determine its language.
+Safari analyses each web page you visit to determine its language.
 This determination is made entirely on your device.
-If the webpage can be translated to any of your preferred languages, you can choose to translate it.
-If you translate, Safari will send the webpage’s contents (including the full text) to Apple’s servers for translation.
-After the translation is complete, Apple will discard the contents of the webpage.
+If the web page can be translated to any of your preferred languages, you can choose to translate it.
+If you translate, Safari will send the web page’s contents (including the full text) to Apple’s servers for translation.
+After the translation is complete, Apple will discard the contents of the web page.

 If the web page was not viewed in Private Browsing mode, then Safari will also send the web page’s address to Apple.
 Apple will store the address for up to five years to improve Apple’s products, services and technologies.
 Since Apple does not store the contents of web pages you translate, only publicly accessible web pages will be used to improve Apple’s products, services and technologies.